 - Best nightlife – Wildcat Creek Winery

-- Best all-around accommodation – The Whittaker Inn
+- Best place to stay – The Whittaker Inn

 From fun attractions to nature trails, the historic Wabash River, and Purdue University in West Lafayette, the sights in Lafayette offer both a scenic natural space and a busy downtown area.
 Here are the best things to do in Lafayette, Indiana.